William-Verstraeten/adalunatics/index.markdown

 -----------------

-<center> <h1>Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?</h1> </center>
+<center> <h1>Can we extract quotes related to the MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?</h1> </center>

 We investigated the quotes in Quotebank throughout the years from 2015 to 2020 and we found a total of **115,584,251** quotes.
 <img src="assets/plots/Chapter_1/quotes_years.png" class="center"/>